Updates, Downloads and Links

 PSRO Updates

-The PSRO Board met on 17th September 2024 to further progress the work of the PSRO.
-The main agenda items were the CSCS-alliance plant card schemes approval process and the CLC Super Sector Competency Frameworks development, which includes plant occupations for which the PSRO are taking a lead.
-More details below.
+The PSRO Board met in November 2025 to further progress the work of the PSRO.
+The main agenda items were the CLC Super Sector Competency Frameworks development, which includes plant occupations for which the PSRO are taking a lead.
+More details on the project are below.
+Meeting notes will be avaiable for download soon.

 CLC Super Sector Competency Frameworks Programme